CallunaLessThan3/iris-core/README.md

   - https://jcfields.gitlab.io/starcraft2-hotkey-editor/

 ---
-ty for Edennil and others in The Core discord server for help <33
+ty Edennil and others in The Core discord server for help <33